 Customer data can be aggregated to generate the most valuable insight, but it is pointless unless it is actioned.
 This is where organizational culture comes into play.

 Organizations must embrace this insight driven culture and allow people to multitask and move across functions with ease.
 For example, a marketer needs to be a bit of a technologist to understand how data is created in the digital world.
 This helps them exploit data for effective marketing campaigns.
 Having such a culture adds a definite competitive advantage.

 Many organizations are exploring the collaborative advantages of cloud computing.
 They are partnering with specialized analytics firms and leveraging their expertise as an extension to their own.
 This delivers an efficient and cost-effective partnership.

-To support these four pillars, Axtria offers Axtria MarketingIQ™, an omni-channel marketing platform that supports commercial organizations in driving greater customer value from their promotional investment.
-The MarketingIQ platform delivers:
+To support these four pillars, Axtria offers Axtria CustomerIQ™, an omni-channel marketing platform that supports commercial organizations in driving greater customer value from their promotional investment.
+The CustomerIQ platform delivers:

 - A holistic CCM framework

 - Integrated omni-channel data management